The global spread of the coronavirus: Where is it? - RFI

 - CHINA -

-Most of the 490 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including in the capital Beijing.
+Most of the 722 who have died in China were in that region, but officials have confirmed multiple deaths elsewhere, including in the capital Beijing.

+The dead include a US citizen -- believed to be the first foreigner confirmed to have perished.

 - ASIA-PACIFIC REGION -